The-Wishlist-Co/docs/ordersSvcApi.md

 <!-- <details> -->
  <!-- <summary><font size="4">Expand for details</font></summary> -->

-`acceptsMarketing` - boolean - option to enable of disable marketing notifications.
+`acceptsMarketing` - boolean - Depreciated field.
+Do not use.

 `appliedDiscounts` - [applied discounts](Common_Fields/appliedDiscounts.md) - array - All discounds and applicable promotional offers etc are enabled here.
 This contains: